AlexLietard/otpsy/docs/mathematics.md

 # Mathematical description

-This file is used to present mathematically what each method is computing.
+This document serves the purpose of mathematically detailing the computations performed by each method.

 ## Interquartile range (IQR)

-The interquartile range method (IQR, `.method_IQR()`) computes threshold as a specified number of interquartile range from the median.
+The interquartile range method (IQR, `.method_IQR()`) determines the threshold by considering a specified number of interquartile ranges from the median.
 Formally,
 $$
 \left\{
     \begin{array}{ll}